jwcho1221/Flight-Delay-Prediction/README.md

 - Transfer Data to the ADW Instance
 - Build and Apply Machine Learning Models in Oracle Analytics Cloud (OAC)
 - Connect the OAC instance to the ADW instance to access the datasets
-- Build Machine Learning models in OAC without writing a single line of code!
+- Build Machine Learning models in OAC which is “no-code” development platform
-- Build and Apply Machine Learning Models Within the Autonomous Data Warehouse (ADW) Instance by using the Oracle Machine Learning Tool (OML)
+- Build and Apply Machine Learning Models in Oracle Machine Learning Tool (OML) which is built-in tool in ADW

 ## Required Artifacts
 - The following lab requires an Oracle Public Cloud account that will either be supplied by your instructor, or can be obtained through the following steps.